-They just have time for a outside the doors of the courtroom.
+They just have time for a group photo outside the doors of the courtroom.
 There’s the academic who’s just taken off his cap.
 The human rights lawyer with the pocket square and the ponytail.
 The journalist in sneakers.
 The two men in robes.
 The woman from the trade union.
 The celebrity.

 Here in this courthouse in The Hague, the Netherlands, they’ll soon hear whether they’ve managed to consign SyRI, or System Risk Indication, to history.
 They have serious objections to this government system that analyses all kinds of data to determine if people are committing welfare fraud.
 They argue that it’s not just objectionable – it’s also a threat to our human rights.

 The SyRI case is unique because it’s one of the first times the use of digital technologies by welfare authorities was questioned on human rights grounds.
-And it could create a precedent
+And it could create a precedent as the digital welfare state advances around the world.

 When the group gets into the courtroom, their faces are tense as they stand while the judge enters with two fellow judges and a clerk.
 There are a lot of people here, but not as many as during the hearing at the end of October, when there was an extensive debate between the state attorney and the plaintiffs.
 Back then, they had to set up an extra room with live video.